-To Read a Speech or not to Read a Speech is a question many people ask themselves when facing the task of presenting information to any group large or small, business, professional, academic or pleasure.
+To Read a Speech or to not Read a Speech is a question many people ask themselves when facing the task of presenting information to any group large or small, business, professional, academic or pleasure.
+What to do?

-If you’ve followed my website for any length of time, you know that my opinion is that only under very special circumstances should you read a Speech or Presentation.
-Now,
+Generally, my opinion is that only under very special circumstances should you read a Speech or Presentation.
+But if you must, and…

 His demeanor is relaxed, his voice is steady, his delivery pace is pleasant, his slides are dynamic.
 OK, that said, the typical complaints that I have with Reading a Speech are still evident.
 Here are a few: